Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/monitoring-and-metrics/how-audit-logging-works.md

 ## Details Included in the syslog JSON Format
 You can configure Qumulo Core to format audit log messages in the syslog JSON format.
 The fields in this format are similar to [the fields that the syslog CSV format provides](#details-in-syslog-csv-format), with the following exceptions.

-{% include note.html content="The syslog JSON format isn't available in the Web UI." %}
+{% include note.html content="The syslog JSON format isn't available in the Qumulo Core Web UI." %}

 <table>
   <tr>